The 20 Best Hereditary Ataxia Doctors in Norway

 Drammen, NO

-Cecilia Simonsen practices in Drammen, Norway.
+Cecilia Simonsen practices practicing medicine in Drammen, Norway.
 Ms. Simonsen is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Multiple Sclerosis (MS), Menopause, Hereditary Spastic Paraparesis, and Relapsing Multiple Sclerosis (RMS).
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Multiple Sclerosis (MS), Menopause, Relapsing Multiple Sclerosis (RMS), and Hereditary Spastic Paraparesis.

 Experienced in Hereditary Ataxia